kyma-project/telemetry-manager/docs/contributor/arch/012-leader-receiver-creator.md

 ## Context

 As part of metrics collection, the Telemetry module must expose Kubernetes API server metrics.
-The corresponding OpenTelemetry (OTel) Collector receiver for this task is k8s_cluster receiver.
+The corresponding OpenTelemetry (OTel) Collector receiver for this task is [Kubernetes Cluster Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sclusterreceiver).
 However, there are some open questions:

 * How can we ensure that the receiver operates in high availability mode?
 Should it be integrated into the metric agent (which currently only collects node-affine metrics), incorporated into the gateway (which typically runs multiple replicas), or deployed as a separate component?